rsek/datasworn/pkg/nodejs/@datasworn/core/README.md

 # Datasworn v0.0.6

-Typings and JSON schema common to Datasworn.
+Traversal utilities, JSON schema, and Typescript declarations common to Datasworn packages.

 This is a pre-release package, provided for developer feedback.
 It will almost certainly receive breaking changes even on minor versions.